Du Hongjian: During Emperor Daizong's reign

 In 769, Emperor Daizong wanted to put Du in charge of Luoyang, to replace Wang.
 Du declined, citing an illness, and was allowed not to go to Luoyang.
-He further resigned his other posts, including chancellor post, late in 769.
-He died on December 13, 769.
+He further resigned his other posts, including chancellor post, late in 769，which was approved on 10 December; he died three days later.
 Prior to his death, he undertook tonsure and formally became a Buddhist monk, and by his will was cremated with his ashes placed in a tower, pursuant to Buddhist customs, rather than buried in the ground per Chinese customs of the time, and was much criticized by popular opinions of the time.
 He was awarded posthumous honors.

 Liu Xu, the lead editor of the Old Book of Tang, commented about Du:

 Du Hongjian had the achievement of preserving the state but was not capable of defending cities.
 However, I disagree with the criticism at the time of how he had commissioned Cui Gan.
 At that time, Cui was able to resist Bo Zhenjie to the south and defeat Zhang Xiancheng to the north.
 He needed to be dealt with in finesse, not by power.
 That Cui eventually paid allegiance to the empire was indeed by Du's strategy; if Du had attacked him, he would have been a serious bandit to deal with.
 However, his worship of the Buddha to seek good fortune and his associations with others to foster his power are no ways for a gentleman to act.